JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Morphological Analysis

 In Figure \ref{fig:size_mass}, the average size-mass relation measured at wavelengths of 1.5$\mu$m and 4.4$\mu$m is shown for the field sample of star-forming galaxies in GOODS-S discussed in Section \ref{sec:nircam}.
-At 1.5$\mu$m, 1.1mm-selected galaxies are broadly similar to other star-forming galaxies, though three galaxies sit at $>$4 kpc above the 1.5$\mu$m size-mass relation.
+We derive our size-mass relation for star-forming galaxies by performing a linear regression on field star-forming galaxies with reliable structural fits, as determined by \texttt{GALFIT}.
+At 1.5$\mu$m, 1.1mm-selected galaxies are broadly similar to other star-forming galaxies, though three galaxies reside $>$4 kpc above the 1.5$\mu$m size-mass relation.
 In contrast, at 4.4$\mu$m, $\sim$60\% fall below the size-mass relation.
-In other words, the 1.1mm-selected galaxies are on average typical in size given their stellar mass in the rest-optical, but are smaller than expected in the rest-NIR.
-The 1.1mm-selected sample appears more closely aligned with the quiescent size-mass relation in the rest-NIR.
-Figure \ref{fig:150_vs_444} directly compares 1.5$\mu$m and 4.4$\mu$m sizes, and shows that $\sim$70\% of the 1.1mm-selected sample falls outside the 50th percentile contour of the field star-forming galaxies.
+In other words, the 1.1mm-selected galaxies are on average typical in size given their stellar mass in the rest-optical, but are relatively smaller in the rest-NIR.
+The 1.1mm-selected sample instead appears more closely aligned with the quiescent size-mass relation in the rest-NIR.
+Figure \ref{fig:150_vs_444} directly compares 1.5$\mu$m and 4.4$\mu$m sizes, showing that $\sim$70\% of the 1.1mm-selected sample falls outside the 50th percentile contour of the field star-forming galaxies.
+The median difference in the log-scale sizes is higher for the 1.1mm-selected sample, with a median value of $\log R_{e, 1.5_{\mu \mathrm{m}}}$ 0.17 dex larger than $\log R_{e, 4.4_{\mu \mathrm{m}}}$ for the 1.1mm-selected sample, compared to an equivalent offset of only 0.03 dex for field star-forming galaxies.

 The compact rest-NIR sizes of the 1.1mm-selected sample are neither a resolution nor a redshift effect.
-In order to rule out that the difference in resolution between shorter and longer wavelength NIRCam bands is driving the observed relationship between size and wavelength, we compare the sizes in the PSF-homogenized 1.5$\mu$m imaging to the F444W PSF.
+In order to rule out that the difference in resolution between shorter and longer wavelength NIRCam bands is driving this trend, we compare the sizes in the PSF-homogenized 1.5$\mu$m imaging to the F444W PSF.
 We find that the recovered sizes in the 1.5$\mu$m imaging are on average only 1\% smaller and thus conclude that the difference in resolution has a minimal effect on our results.
 Moreover, the color-coding of the symbols in Figures \ref{fig:size_mass} and \ref{fig:150_vs_444} demonstrate that we find no obvious correlation between rest-NIR and rest-optical sizes with redshift despite the 1.1mm-selected sample having a the slightly higher median redshift relative to the field star-forming sample.
 This discrepancy in size across the rest-optical to rest-NIR is further explored in Section \ref{sec:size-wavelength}.